On the cyclic torsion of elliptic curves over cubic number fields: Proof of Theorem

 \section{Proof of Theorem \ref{T1}}

-The elements in $H_1(X_0(N),cusps,\mathbb{Z})$ can be represented by the Manin symbols.
-Detailed description of this treatment can be found in Stein's book \cite[\S 3]{Stein}.
-Under this representation, the Manin symbol of $\{0,\infty\}$ is $(0,1)$.
+The calculations in this section is done in Sage \cite{Sage}.
+The elements in $H_1(X_0(N),cusps,\mathbb{Z})$ can be represented by the \emph{Manin symbols} (detailed description of this treatment can be found in Stein's book \cite[\S 3]{Stein}).
+Under this representation, the element $\{0,\infty\}$ is represented by the Manin symbol $(0,1)$.
 By Proposition 20 of Merel \cite{Merel94}, the action of Hecke operators $T_n$ on Manin symbols can be calculated by the formula:

 where in the sum $h_n=\sum_{a>b\geq0,~~d>c\geq0,~~ad-bc=n}\left[\left(

 \right)\right]$, if $(x',y')=(x,y)\left[\left(

 \right)\right]\in(\mathbb{Z}/N\mathbb{Z})^2$ and $\gcd(x',y',N)\neq1$, then we omit the corresponding summand.